 "The Show Place of the World."
 An opening week ad.
 Thanks to Mike Rivest for finding it.

 Grauman's name came off the building in 1926 with it then just called the Metropolitan.
 Paramount was running it.
-As Famous Players-Lasky, the corporation had been a partner in the venture from the beginning.
+The corporation, earlier called Famous Players-Lasky, had been a partner in the venture from the beginning.
 In January 1929 it was rebranded the Paramount.

 The building extended 155 feet along 6th and 247 feet along Hill.
 The main entrance was on 6th while Hill got a much smaller marquee and a miniscule lobby.
 Those two entrances weren't enough.
 For an entrance on Broadway a new building was constructed to house a lobby as well as other rental spaces.
 You went up the stairs (or escalator) and across the alley, entering the theatre building at the balcony lobby level.
 The Broadway entrance was in use only until mid-1927 although the vertical sign stayed up on Broadway until the early 1930s, redone in 1929 to say "Paramount."